haoqili/Android_DIPLOMA_CAMERA/README.md

 Checklist
 =========

+0. Make sure the IP addresses of the phones are all different
 1. SMCloud server running ?
 2. DIPLOMA server running ?
 3. Ensure Items 1 and 2 above do not run on the same port on the same machine.